emacsmirror/bufferfile/README.md

 The functions above also ensures that any modified buffers are saved prior to executing operations like renaming, deleting, or copying.

+If this enhances your workflow, please show your support by **⭐ starring bufferfile.el on GitHub** to help more Emacs users discover its benefits.

 (To make *bufferfile* use version control when renaming or deleting files, you can set the variable `bufferfile-use-vc` to t.
 This ensures that file operations within *bufferfile* interact with the version control system, preserving history and tracking changes properly.)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->